 May of 2015, while still living in Haiti, I felt strongly I needed to reach out to a missionary couple working in eastern Congo.
 I pushed it off as long as possible because “I was busy”… or at least that was my excuse.
 Finally, I sent a very simple e-mail to Esther and Camille Ntoto, the couple I had met two years earlier.
 It basically said: “What are your needs?”.

-Although I work with them, I am not paid.
+I love my life.
+I love my work.
+My ministry is funded by donation only.
+Thank you to everyone who supports me.
 I am able to do my life’s work because of the generous financial contributions of people like you.
-Thank you to everyone who supports me.
 Many of you who support me do not believe in the God I serve.
 I thank you all, no matter your belief, for putting your confidence in the faith I have for Jesus, to whom I devote my life.